-Stocks hold near records as Fed's Jackson Hole Symposium kicks off
+Stocks hold near records amid Afghanistan chaos

-Western Digital & Japan's Kioxia Holdings may merger in a deal worth $20B: report
+Western Digital & Japan's Kioxia Holdings may merge in a deal worth $20B: report

 U.S. stock indexes were mixed Thursday morning as the Federal Reserve kicked off a two-day event that could lay the foundation for tapering and rate hikes.
+Investors also shrugged off deepening chaos in Afghanistan following an explosion outside the airport in Kabul.

-Dow Jones Industrial Average futures ticked up 11 points, or 0.03%, while S&P 500 futures and Nasdaq 100 futures declined 0.07% and 0.17%.
+The Dow Jones Industrial Average ticked up 47 points, or 0.14%, while the S&P 500 and the Nasdaq Composite declined 0.04% and 0.02%.
 Both the S&P 500 index and the Nasdaq Composite index closed at all-time highs on Wednesday.

 The Fed’s virtual Jackson Hole Symposium begins Thursday, but the key event will be Chairman Jerome Powell’s speech on Friday that could signal when the central bank could begin to scale back its asset purchases and eventually raise interest rates in an effort to rein in inflation.